Amed Rosario Player Props: Dodgers vs. Rockies

 Amed Rosario At The Plate

-- Rosario is hitting .259 with 21 doubles, six triples, five home runs and 23 walks.
+- Rosario is batting .260 with 21 doubles, six triples, six home runs and 23 walks.

-- He has gone deep in five games this season (4.7%), homering in 1.1% of his trips to the dish.

-- Rosario has had an RBI in 35 games this year (33.0%), including 12 multi-RBI outings (11.3%).
+- Rosario has an RBI in 36 of 107 games this season, with multiple RBI in 12 of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.